 - When the tree is insect-infested and can quickly spread to other trees.

-- If the tree has low chances to survive a proposed city project.
+- If the tree has a low chance to survive a proposed city project.

 Do I need a permit to prune or remove a tree within the right-of-way in Buffalo City?